-Duodenal diverticula are out-pouchings from the duodenal wall (intraluminal diverticulum discussed separately).
-They may result from mucosal prolapse or the prolapse of the entire duodenal wall and can be found at any point in the duodenum although are by far most commonly located along the medial wall of the second or third part of the duodenum.
+Duodenal diverticula are outpouchings from the duodenal wall (intraluminal diverticulum discussed separately).
+They may result from mucosal prolapse or the prolapse of the entire duodenal wall and can be found at any point in the duodenum although are by far most commonly located along the medial wall of the second, or superior wall of the third, part of the duodenum.

 Diverticula located at the ampulla of Vater may cause difficulty for endoscopists as they attempt to cannulate the biliary system.

 Duodenal diverticula are very common, found in up to 23% of asymptomatic patients 2, and in the vast majority remain asymptomatic throughout life.
 In 10% of patients, some symptoms are attributable to them, with only a minority requiring surgical intervention 2.

 There are a two of types of duodenal diverticula: